per1234/EtherEventQueue/README.md

 - Parameter: none
 - Returns: none

-`EtherEventQueue.queue(target, port, resendFlag, event[, eventLength][, payload[, payloadLength]])` - Send an event and payload
+`EtherEventQueue.queue(target, port, eventType, event[, eventLength][, payload[, payloadLength]])` - Send an event and payload
 - Parameter: target - Takes either the IP address or node number of the target device.
 EtherEventQueue can also be used to send internal events by sending to the device IPAddress or node number.
   - Type: IPAddress/4 byte array/byte
 - Parameter: port: - Port to send the event to.
   - Type: unsigned int
-- Parameter: resendFlag - (EtherEventQueue.queueTypeOnce == no resend, EtherEventQueue.queueTypeResend == resend until successful send,
+- Parameter: eventType
-  - Values: EtherEventQueue.queueTypeOnce - Make one attempt at sending the event and then remove it from the queue.
+  - Values: EtherEventQueue.eventTypeOnce - Make one attempt at sending the event and then remove it from the queue.
-            EtherEventQueue.queueTypeResend - Resend until successful send, then remove from queue.
+            EtherEventQueue.eventTypeResend - Resend until successful send, then remove from queue.
-            EtherEventQueue.queueTypeConfirm - Resend a message until the ack is received, the target IP times out, or the event overflows from the queue.
+            EtherEventQueue.eventTypeConfirm - Resend a message until the ack is received, the target IP times out, or the event overflows from the queue.
 The ack is the eventAck with the eventID of the event to confirm for a payload.
 Received acks are handled internally by EtherEventQueue and will not be passed on.
   - Type: byte
 - Parameter: event: - string to send as the event
   - Type: char array/int8_t/byte/int/unsigned int/long/unsigned long/_FLASH_STRING/__FlashStringHelper(F() macro)